Deadworld: Deadworld CD-ROM collection library

 Eagle One Media collected and released the first 46 issues of the original Deadworld comic book series along with two mini-series onto CD-ROM.
 Each page from the issues is scanned and viewable on one's PC in protected (non-extractable) PDF format.

+Adaptations

 Film

-In June, 2009, it was announced that Deadworld was to be turned into a film.
-Jeffrey D. Erb and Framelight Productions along with Dark Hero Studios partners David Hayter and Benedict Carver have teamed up with Bill Mechanic to turn the comic book into a zombie feature franchise.
-In 2013, Gary Reed announced that the option had expired and he did not renew it.
-The film has been put back onto the schedule and is now in pre-production for a as yet unknown release.
+By June 2009, Deadworld was revealed to be turned into a film.
+Jeffrey D. Erb and Framelight Productions, along with Dark Hero Studios partners David Hayter and Benedict Carver, had teamed up with Bill Mechanic to turn the comic book into a zombie feature franchise.
+In 2013, Gary Reed said that the option had expired and he did not renew it.
+The film has been put back onto the schedule and is now in pre-production for an as yet unknown release.

+Audio

+A series of dramatised audiobooks adapting Reed's reboot of the comic series was released by American audiobook company GraphicAudio.